-- To increase the knowledge, especially among young people of the availability of emergency contraception and contraception from pharmacies. - To improve access to emergency contraception and sexual health advice.
+- To increase the knowledge, especially among young people of the availability of emergency contraception and contraception from pharmacies. - To improve access to emergency contraception and sexual health advice. - To increase the use of EHC by women who have had unprotected sex and help contribute to a reduction in the number of unplanned pregnancies in the population. - To refer clients especially those in the hard to reach groups into mainstream contraceptive services.

-- To increase the use of EHC by women who have had unprotected sex and help contribute to a reduction in the number of unplanned pregnancies in the population. - To refer clients especially those in the hard to reach groups into mainstream contraceptive services. - To increase knowledge and awareness of the risks of Sexually Transmitted Infections (STIs). - To refer clients who may have been at the risk of STIs to the Sexual Health Service. - To strengthen the local network of contraceptive and sexual health services to help ensure easy and swift access to advice.
+- To increase knowledge and awareness of the risks of Sexually Transmitted Infections (STIs). - To refer clients who may have been at the risk of STIs to the Sexual Health Service. - To strengthen the local network of contraceptive and sexual health services to help ensure easy and swift access to advice.

-The following table highlights the EHC (Levonorgestrel) supply via direct access of the service for 12 months during 2014
+From October, pharmacists were able to supply ulipristal as well as levonorgestrel.
+The following table highlights the EHC supply via direct access of the service during 2015.

-Table 15.
-EHC Supply Statistics By Month, NHS Borders 2014
+Table 12 - EHC Supply Statistics By Month, NHS Borders 2016